Diabetic Ketoacidosis Management

 Treatment-Related Complications

-• Hypoglycemia (blood glucose levels below 70mg/dl); treat; accordingly, patient should be transitioned to subcutaneous insulin injections when serum glucose level 200-250mg/dl, and patient is able to tolerate oral intake.
+• Hypoglycemia (blood glucose levels below 70mg/dl): Treat.
+Accordingly, the patient should be transitioned to subcutaneous insulin injections when the serum glucose level is 200-250mg/dl and the patient is able to tolerate oral intake.

-• Hypokalemia (blood potassium levels below 3-3.4 mmol/L); intravenous therapy to include potassium supplements; oral supplements as tolerated once patient transitions to diabetic diet.
+• Hypokalemia (blood potassium levels below 3-3.4 mmol/L): intravenous therapy to include potassium supplements; oral supplements as tolerated once the patient transitions to a diabetic diet.

 • Cerebral edema